iamkd/llmtail/README.md

 Combine browser and server logs into a single LLM-friendly format.
 Feed it into Claude Code so it can understand your app's behavior.

 > [!WARNING]
-> This is an early prototype I wrote during a weekend.
-It might not work for your project setup or at all.
+> This is an early prototype that got killed by Cluade Code itself after a few weeks.
+It now supports starting servers from within itself and tapping into CLI outputs.

 | Package                                                                                                                                                                          | Description                                                           |
 | -------------                                                                                                                                                                        | --------------                                                                     |